ehis0075/Mountain-Bike-Race-Results-Tracker-App/README.md

         The amazoncorretto:17 image is used to run the application.
 The JAR file from the build stage is copied into the container, and the application is started with the java command.

-## You can build a Docker image for the application using the provided Dockerfile:
+### You can build a Docker image for the application using the following command:
 docker build -t race-result-service-docker:latest .

-## Running the Application with Docker

-## Run the Docker container using the following command:
+### Run the Docker container using the following command:
 docker run -p 8085:8085 race-result-service-docker:latest

-## The API service will be available at http://localhost:8085/api/v1
+### The API service will be available at http://localhost:8085/api/v1

 # Continuous Integration/Continuous Deployment (CI/CD)

-## The project includes a Jenkinsfile to automate the build, deployment, and running of a Docker
-## for the application.
+### The project includes a Jenkinsfile to automate the build, deployment, and running of a Docker for the application.
 The pipeline has three stages: build, remove-old, and run.

-## This Jenkins pipeline automates the build, deployment, and running of the Docker container:
+### This Jenkins pipeline automates the build, deployment, and running of the Docker container:

     Build Stage:
         Builds the Docker image for the race-result-service using the docker build command.